Netanyahu says undeterred by Hamas warnings in talks on ending Gaza war

 Israel and Hamas have not met face-to-face in Cairo; Israel regards Hamas, which advocates its destruction, as a terrorist group.

-In Gaza, Pierre Krähenbühl, head of the United Nations Relief and Works Agency, said he hoped ceasefire talks would lead to substantial change on the ground.

-"There has to be a message of hope for the people of Gaza, there has to be a message for something different, there has to be a message of freedom for the people, freedom to move, freedom to trade," Krähenbühl told reporters.

-(Writing by Jeffrey Heller; additional reporting by Maggie Fick in Cairo; editing by Andrew Roche and Jason Neely)
+(Writing by Jeffrey Heller; additional reporting by Maggie Fick in Cairo; editing by Andrew Roche)